sopra-fs22-group-23/client/README.md

 Builds the app for production to the build folder.
 It's now ready to be deployed.
 See the section about [deployment](https://create-react-app.dev/docs/deployment/) for more information.

 ### Illustration (_Maybe add some images_)
-Lets see how the Application works.
+Let's see how the Application works.
 Thereby a walk through will be conducted for the main functionalities.
 The following main steps have to be performed:
-1. Login or Register through the Correspondin page.
+1. Login or Register through the Corresponding page.
 Additionally, this `landing page` includes an integrated google map where all public events are displayed.
 2. After one has Logged in or registered, one comes to their personal overview page.
 This page includes all public events and all private events for this specific user.
 3. One can create an event by clicking on the create Event button.
 4. After adding the event details the user navigates through the invitation pages for the guests and collaborators.